- 5 beets

 - Rinse beets under cold running water.
 Remove and discard the skin from the beets.

-- Cut the beets into chunks and put in a blender with the yogurt, tahini, and lemon juice; blend until smooth.
+- Cut beets into chunks and put in a blender with yogurt, tahini, and lemon juice from 1/2 lemon; blend until smooth.
 Alternately, put the ingredients into a deep bowl or pot and blend with an immersion blender until smooth.
-Season the dip with sea salt and garnish with olive oil and parsley to serve.

 Using the blender yields a smooth dip.
+You can also blend the dip ingredients in a food processor, creating a nice creamy dip.
 If that's not your thing—or your electricity went out—try shredding the beets on the large holes of a box grater instead of blending.
 This will give you a dip with a chunkier texture.
+You can buy tahini at most grocery stores, including Trader Joe's.
+If you want to make this vegan, substitute coconut cream for the yogurt.
+It will yield a distinct coconut flavor, but equally as delicious.

 What others are saying